 Our box spawned a secondary box: The Children’s Chew Toy collection.
 These mostly are the items one may find at the Dollar Spot at Target, the sale rack of TJ Maxx, or the neighbor’s yard – we aren’t discerning.
 They range from erasers to bouncy balls, anything trivial, just as long as it is the most wonderful thing my children have ever seen on the first day and then never looked at again the next morning – it will be perfect.
 This has been especially helpful for our daughter’s sensory needs.
 Sometimes, she just needs something.
 I would choose a cookie, but she craves something tactile.
 However, we made the mistake of leaving “Aunt Eleanor Box: The Children Chew Toys collection” accessible to her one fateful morning, and found a graveyard of the infamous bullseye packaging .
 We had to “up” our parenting game.

 I moved it to the top of a closet.
 She got a chair and climbed right up.
 I moved it to the back of my closet.
-She first tried on my bra, and then dug right in.
-We can never find her shoes in the morning, but she has a sixth sense for the box.
+She first tried on my bra and then dug into the box.
+We can never find her shoes in the morning, but she has a sixth sense for this box.

 Jordan, I have to get you something.